kubeflow/community/wgs/wg-pipelines/wg-charter-pipelines.md

 - Release and validation processes
 - Issue triaging and prioritization (focusing on decision making process)
 - Feature and roadmap planning
+- Integration process with other external projects
+- Extensibility points and extension development by the community. (e.g pipeline components, system extensions such as schedulers, metadata stores, etc)

 ## Roles and Organization Management